 Strategic Value Proposition

-The Bateman Horne Center (BHC) is a non-profit 501(c)3 Center of Excellence improving lives impacted by myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS), fibromyalgia (FM), and related comorbidities.
+The Bateman Horne Center (BHC) is a non-profit 501(c)3 Center of Excellence improving lives impacted by myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS), fibromyalgia (FM), post-viral syndromes, and related comorbidities.

-The BHC Value Proposition addresses the real-world of ME/CFS and FM limitations including narrow options for patients to access quality clinical care, underfunding of research initiatives, and need for informed educational resources for patients and healthcare providers.
+The BHC Value Proposition addresses the real-world of ME/CFS, FM, and post-viral limitations including narrow options for patients to access quality clinical care, underfunding of research initiatives, and need for informed educational resources for patients and healthcare providers.

 Global End Goal:

-People with ME/CFS, FM, and related comorbidities live improved lives through universal access to evidence-informed, precision medicine.
+People with ME/CFS, FM, post-viral syndromes, and related comorbidities live improved lives through universal access to evidence-informed, precision medicine.

-We empower patients, advance research, and improve clinical care for all those impacted by ME/CFS, FM, and related comorbidities.
+We empower patients, advance research, and improve clinical care for all those impacted by ME/CFS, FM, post-viral syndromes, and related comorbidities.

-We envision a world where patients with ME/CFS, FM, and related comorbidities are readily diagnosed, effectively treated, and widely met with empathy and understanding.
+We envision a world where patients with ME/CFS, FM, post-viral syndromes, and related comorbidities are readily diagnosed, effectively treated, and widely met with empathy and understanding.

 The Board of Directors are stewards of the efforts and talents of those who have built this organization and are responsible to represent the needs and values of the BHC Community defined as patients and their advocates, healthcare providers, researchers, and community educators and volunteers.